dp119/pypractice/docker.md

 # <h2> What is Docker image?

 The Docker image is a (immutable) file used to create Docker containers.

-You can create the Docker image with the build command.
-Due to this, it creates a container that starts when it begins to run.
+A docker image is made up of multiple layers.
+An image is composed system libraries, tools, other files and dependencies for executable code.

 Every docker images are stored in the Docker registry.